heyitschun/cs-essentials/algorithms/quicksort/README.md

 The general approach to quicksort is to choose a random element `x` as the pivot, scan left to find an element greater than `x`, scan right to find an element less than `x`, then swap these elements so that they are on the correct side of `x`.
 So instead of making copies of subarrays that are sorted, quicksort sorts the subarray in-place.

+For some sorting algorithms, the best case is when the array comes already sorted.
+Interestingly, quicksort's worst scenario is when the input array is sorted (either ascending or descending)!
+The best case for quicksort is if the pivot point ends up smack in the middle on each after each sub-partition, because the algorithm involves recursion this will lead to fewer sub-partitions; thus, fewer steps.

 # Time complexity

-The best case complexity of quicksort is `O(n log n)`.
+The average and best case complexity of quicksort is `O(n log n)`.
 In the worst case, however, quicksort can actually become slow, performing `O(n^2)` comparisons.